top of page

 Chios: A visual journey through Easter traditions and rocket warfare in Vrontados

 One of the significant islands of the Aegean, Chios is the island most famous for Mastic, a unique product that grows only in its southern part, the fragrant plain with its citrus trees and its imposing villas, the Captains and the shipowners and the impressive rocket war at Vrontados between the two churches of the village during the Resurrection of Christ on Holy Saturday.
+That trip was in collaboration with Blue Star Ferries.

 Easter on the island of Chios, Greece